I 25 luoghi migliori per vedere l'aurora boreale in Islanda

 20. Goðafoss Waterfall

-21. Hraundrangar Peaks
+21. Hraundrangar Peak

 Hraundrangar, a jagged volcanic peak rising sharply from the landscape, is a striking subject under the aurora.
 Its unique silhouette against the shimmering sky creates a scene reminiscent of fantasy landscapes.
 The remote location ensures minimal interference from artificial light.